nicklockwood/Expression/README.md

 let expression = Expression("foo ? bar : baz", options: .boolSymbols, ...)
 ```

-As with the math symbols, all standard boolean operators can be individually overriden or disabled for a given expression using the `symbols` or `evaluator` constructor arguments.
+As with the math symbols, all standard boolean operators can be individually overridden or disabled for a given expression using the `symbols` or `evaluator` constructor arguments.

 Here are the currently supported boolean symbols: